thebgacademy/T2T_with_verko/docs/hands-on.md

 </details>

 #### Editing an assembly (time-permitting)
-Lastly, let's say we decide the phasing is incorrect and we think the gray nodes should be swapped.
+Lastly, let's say we decide the phasing is incorrect and we want to re-assign one of the gray nodes.
 We can edit the paths file:
 ```bash
 cp test/8-hicPipeline/rukki.paths.gaf ./updated.gaf
 vi updated.gaf
 ```

 Now that we have updated the paths, we can ask verkko to give us new consensus for these:
 ```bash
 verkko -d cns --hifi hifi.fasta.gz --nano ont.fasta.gz --local --paths updated.gaf --assembly test
 seqtk comp cns/assembly.fasta